cmu-delphi/delphi-epidata/docs/api/digital_surveillance_sensors.md

 {: .note}
 > **Note:** This repository was built to support modelling and forecasting efforts
-> surrounding seasonal influenza (and dengue).
-In the current COVID-19 pandemic,
+> surrounding dengue and seasonal influenza.
-> syndromic surveillance data, like ILI data (influenza-like illness) through
+> Syndromic surveillance data, like ILI data (influenza-like illness) through
+> FluView, will likely prove very useful for understanding disease in
+> the time period that includes the COVID-19 pandemic.
-> FluView, will likely prove very useful.
-However, **we urge caution to users
+> However, **we urge caution to users examining the digital surveillance sensors**,
-> examining the digital surveillance sensors**, like ILI Nearby, Google Flu
+> like ILI Nearby, Google Flu
-> Trends, etc., during the COVID-19 pandemic, because these were designed to track
+> Trends, etc., during that same date range, because these were designed to track
-> ILI as driven by seasonal influenza, and were NOT designed to track ILI during the COVID-19 pandemic.
+> ILI as driven by _seasonal_ influenza, and were NOT designed to track ILI during the COVID-19 pandemic.